Valuing Time in Silicon: Can Large Language Models Replicate Human Value of Travel Time: Introduction

-To safely integrate LLMs as autonomous agents in joint human-AI systems, we must first analyze the values guiding their decisions and evaluate their alignment with human behavior.
-However, existing studies of LLM behaviors in transportation scenarios remain limited and concentrated in mode choice \citep{swissmetro,mo2023large} and driving ethics \citep{xu2025morality}.
-Further research is required to reveal LLM transportation choice behaviors more sufficiently and systematically.
-Furthermore, beyond transportation, studies on LLM behaviors in cognitive science, social science, and engineering domains show mixed results on their alignment with human behavior and decisions.
-While LLMs demonstrate remarkably human-like capabilities, including exhibiting similar economic behavior \citep{horton2023,aher2023using}, possessing cohesive ``personalities'' \citep{ji2024persona, chuangalign}, and even passing the Turing Test \citep{mei2024turing}, they also show significant deviations.
-For instance, LLMs can display higher rationality than humans \citep{econrationGPT}, exhibit systematic biases \citep{rozado2023political, taubenfeld2024systematic}, and inadequately represent certain population groups \citep{santurkar2023whose,wang2024large}.
-Additionally, the existing studies also overlooked some important properties that could be critical for transportation contexts, such as LLMs' sensitivity to travel contexts and the trade-off ratios among available alternatives.
-Ultimately, existing evidence is insufficient to confirm whether LLMs can reliably simulate human behavior in transportation scenarios, necessitating further targeted research.
+To safely integrate LLMs as autonomous agents in joint human-AI transportation systems, we must first analyze the values guiding their decisions and evaluate their alignment with those of humans.
+However, with few exceptions \citep{xu2025morality}, current research into LLM behavior in transportation has focused primarily on replicating the final choices of human travelers.
+As a result, the underlying values that guide these models' decisions in traveler contexts, and the degree to which they align with humans, remain largely unexplored.
+Furthermore, beyond transportation, studies on LLM behaviors in cognitive science, social science, and other engineering domains show mixed results regarding their alignment with human behavior and decisions.
+While LLMs demonstrate remarkable similarities to humans in some areas, including exhibiting similar economic behavior \citep{horton2023,aher2023using}, possessing cohesive ``personalities'' \citep{ji2024persona, chuangalign}, and even passing the Turing Test \citep{mei2024turing}, they also show significant deviations.
+For instance, LLMs can display higher rationality than humans \citep{econrationGPT}, exhibit systematic biases \citep{rozado2023political, taubenfeld2024systematic}, and inadequately represent certain population groups \citep{santurkar2023whose,wang2025large}.
+Additionally, the existing studies also overlooked some important properties that could be critical for transportation, such as LLMs' sensitivity to travel contexts and the trade-off ratios among available alternatives.
+In summary, existing evidence is insufficient to confirm whether LLMs can reliably simulate human behavior in transportation scenarios, necessitating further targeted research.